noun Classical Mythology.

 THINK YOU’VE GOT A HANDLE ON THIS US STATE NICKNAME QUIZ?

 Origin of métis

-Examples from the Web for metis
+Example sentences from the Web for Metis

 - the offspring or a descendant of a French Canadian and a North American Indian

 - a member or descendant of a group of such people, who established themselves in Manitoba and Saskatchewan as a distinct political and cultural force during the nineteenth century